SAP/sap-btp-service-operator/README.md

 Set the TTL shorter than the rotation frequency.
 This gives you the opportunity to avoid the transition period timely inform your users of new credentials before the binding's validity expires.

-**Note**

-While credentials are rotated, they are still stored in the original secret created for the first binding.

 If your TTL is longer than the rotation frequency,  the following occurs:

 There is a transition period during which the rotated binding is still valid.
 Namely, there are two (or more) `ServiceBinding` objects: the original and the rotated one (holds the `services.cloud.sap.com/stale` label).
-The rotated one is deleted once the `rotatedBindingTTL` duration elapses.</br></br>
+The rotated one is deleted once the `rotatedBindingTTL` duration elapses.

+**Notes**

+- While credentials are rotated, they are still stored in the original secret created for the first binding.
+- `credentialsRotationPolicy` evaluated and executed during [control loop](https://kubernetes.io/docs/concepts/architecture/controller/) which runs on every update or during full reconciliation process.

 **Tip**

 To see when the service binding was last rotated, refer to the `status.lastCredentialsRotationTime`.

-**Note**

-`credentialsRotationPolicy` evaluated and executed during [control loop](https://kubernetes.io/docs/concepts/architecture/controller/) which runs on every update or during full reconciliation process.

 You can also choose the `services.cloud.sap.com/forceRotate` annotation (value doesn't matter), upon which immediate credentials rotation is performed.
 Note that the prerequisite for the force action is that credentials rotation `enabled` field is set to true.).